OHSUBD2K/BDK14-Ontologies-101/docs/InitialPreparation.md

 Instructions to clone a repository using the command line are available [here](https://services.github.com/on-demand/github-cli/clone-repo-cli).

 You can also install a graphical user interface like [Sourcetree](https://www.sourcetreeapp.com/) or [GitHub Desktop](https://desktop.github.com/).
+Detailed instructions for downloading the repository in Sourcetree are [here](https://github.com/OHSUBD2K/BDK14-Ontologies-101/blob/master/docs/SourceTreeInstructions.md).

 #### Dowloading Protégé